TIY-TN-FEE-2016-spring/gitbook/README.md

-# Front End Engineering Fall 2015
+# Front End Engineering Spring 2016

-## Little Rock Arkansas
+## Nashville!!!

 Welcome to the crazy land of Front End Engineering!
 Over twelve weeks we will cover HTML, CSS, Javascript, and more to get you ready to be a junior front end developer.